-A great sign of a good property manager is regular communication, at least every three months.
-If your property manager is making an effort to report issues, manage repairs or insurance claims, organize routine inspections and giving you feed back on it all, they’re on the right track.
+A great sign of a good property manager has regular communication, at least every three months.
+If your property manager is making an effort to report issues, manage repairs, organise routine inspections or give you feedback on it all, they’re on the right track.
 Remember, no news isn’t always good news.

 The Surprise Repair Bill.